William Mulvihill: Film career

 Mulvihill's novel The Sands of Kalahari was adapted into a screenplay for the movie Sands of the Kalahari by Cy Endfield for Paramount in 1965.
 His novel The Mantrackers was optioned with plans to film the movie on location in South Africa.

 Awards

-His 1960 novel, The Sands of Kalahari, was a New York Times Bestseller and the first novel to win the Putnam Literary Award.
+His novel published in 1960, The Sands of Kalahari, was a New York Times Bestseller and the first novel to win the Putnam Literary Award.

 Death

 On September 17, 2004, William Mulvihill died from pancreatic cancer in Glen Cove, Long Island, New York, at age 81.